ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 * _test_Model_: `-DA -DCHOO -DBLESS_YOU`

 The simple `:defines` list format remains available for the `:test` context.
-The YAML blurb below is equivalent to the wilcard matcher above.
+The YAML blurb below is equivalent to the wildcard matcher above.
 Of course, this format is limited in that it applies symbols to the compilation of all C files for all test executables.